97 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, you must have adequate seizure control and be on a stable or decreasing dose of anti-epileptics.

-Is cognitive rehabilitation safe for brain tumor patients?
+What evidence suggests that this trial's cognitive rehabilitation treatments could be effective for brain tumor patients?

 Who Is on the Research Team?